 A first model investigation was performed at DHI, Denmark, under the Hydralab III programme of the EU and with leader the University of Aachen, Germany.
 Subject was the influence of currents on wave overtopping at 1:3 river dikes.
 A second, but similar, investigation was perfomed for the German KFKI on 1:6 sea dikes.
 A first paper of the investigation and results is available for download.
-Analysis is ongoing.
+A detailed analysis is available in a report.

 A large FP6 research programme coordinated by HR Wallingford, UK, on Integrated Flood Risk Analysis and Management Methodologies.
 Van der Meer has been involved in defining failure modes for flood defences under wave attack and wave overtopping.
 See www.floodsite.net.